Reports of concern

 Services may be also available from:

-- Do not contact the alleged victim.
-Contact with the alleged victim could lead to additional accusations of retaliation, intimidation or other policy violations.
+- We strongly recommend you not contact the other involved person.
+Contact with the person could lead to additional accusations of retaliation, intimidation or other policy violations.
 For shared work, educational or living situations:

 - Consider seeking help from Residence Life or campus security for property exchanges or any needed communications related to on-campus housing assignments.

-- For shared work or academic settings, the Title IX Coordinator can offer information about accommodations to address your concerns.
+- For shared work or academic settings, the Title IX/Equal Opportunity Coordinator can offer information about campus services to address your concerns.

 - You may also want to contact someone who can act as your advisor.

-- You may contact the Title IX Coordinator who can explain the complaint process and provide information about accommodations.
+- You may contact the Title IX/Equal Opportunity Coordinator to learn about the complaint process and campus services such as academic support measures.

-- Enrolled students may meet with a confidential counselor at the Counseling Center.
+- Enrolled students may meet with a confidential counselor at the UHV Counseling Center.

-If a Title IX Coordinator notifies you that you have been accused of sexual misconduct, you have the right to due process which includes the right to:
+If the Title IX Coordinator notifies you that you have been accused of sexual misconduct, you have the right to due process which generally includes the right to:

 - Know who is making the allegations;